ttak0422/WebARonARCore/README.md

 ### <a name="InstallingTheARCoreSDK">1.
 Install the ARCore APK</a>

-WebARonARCore is built on top of [Android ARCore APK](https://developers.google.com/ar), which requires one of the following officially-supprted devices:
+WebARonARCore is built on top of [Android ARCore APK](https://developers.google.com/ar), which requires one of the following officially-supported devices:

 * Google Pixel or Pixel XL
 * Samsung Galaxy S8